Cold Case Files - The Grim Sleeper Part 2

 You go to church?

-Matter of fact, there's supposed to be a church tonight.
+Matter of fact, that's supposed to be a church tonight.

 I still can't tell you today why he chose that church.

-That's not familiar to you, the cosmopolitan church?
+That's not familiar to you with a cosmopolitan church.

 No, it's not.